leognk/ImageGenWithoutData/README.md

-# Generating a Complex Dataset From Nothing
+# Generating a Complex Dataset From Compute

-The goal is to generate a "complex" and "interesting" dataset with a neural net, a bit like GANs, but without any dataset.
-Ideally, the end goal would be to generate something as complex as human language, with an underlying "world model", from scratch.
-The idea is to use a decoder that generates data points from random latent vectors and an autoencoder that compresses then reconstructs the generated data.
-The autoencoder minimizes its reconstruction error, while the decoder maximizes it to generate increasingly complex data.
+The goal of this project is to generate a complex, interesting dataset with a neural net, but *without relying on any dataset*.
+The end goal is to generate something as complex as human language from scratch using only raw, pure compute.

+This possibility is supported by the strong ability of LLMs to compress images and audio while being trained only on text, beating domain-specific compressors like PNG [1].
+By only looking at text, LLMs become general-purpose compressors.
+This raises the question: "Could there be a universal form of data, even more complex than human language, that could create a powerful, universal compressor?"

+Here, the idea is to generate data with a decoder that maximizes an autoencoder's reconstruction error.
+By competing with the autoencoder, the decoder would generate increasingly complex data.
 Here are some rudimentary results on images:

 <p align="center">
 Evolution of the generated images through training iterations </br>